DolphiNexus/apiChallenge/README.md

 This is the API Challenge and it was a project that I underastood well.
 I will continue to learn about APIs and how to use it to their true potential.

 # Created By:
-Jairo Mendoza
-Developer for the team DolphiNexus(Dnex)
+Jairo Mendoza: Developer for the team DolphiNexus(Dnex)